-During the tests we mostly use the Kali linux distribution and its tools Nmap, Nikto, MetaSploit, DirBuster, Nessus, Hydra, OWASP ZAP, Burp Suite, John the Ripper and many others.
+During testing we mostly use the Kali linux distribution and its tools: Nmap, Nikto, MetaSploit, Nessus, Hydra, OWASP ZAP, Burp Suite, John the Ripper and others.

-We look for known vulnerabilities in the platform under test and write and modify scripts to exploit them.
+The penetration tester looks for vulnerabilities in the platform under test and writes and modifies scripts to exploit them.

-The average price of penetration tests ranges from EUR 2,000 to EUR 12,000.
-The price is equivalent to the scope and complexity of the project.
+The price of penetration tests usually ranges from 3000 EUR to 7000 EUR, depending on the scope and complexity of the specific project.

 The scope of testing is directly proportional to the number of assets and their complexity (IP addresses, applications, databases, devices, APIs, etc.).

-The cost of penetration testing also varies based on the methodology and complexity of the test.
+The price of penetration testing also varies depending on the methodology and complexity of the test.
 The methodologies used have different areas of focus, which consist of sets of tests.
 Adding or removing specific tests again affects the cost of penetration testing.
 E.g. OWASP vs OWASP Top 10.

 Penetration testing of web applications and most other tests can be performed off-site.
 However, there are cases where large and complex environments are tested.
 At this point, an on-site visit to the customer’s site may be necessary.
-Onsite tests are also required when penetration testing physical security.
+Onsite tests are also required for physical security penetration testing.